isaacg1/isaacg1.github.io/project-ideas.md

 My Nudge paper works very hard to do even the most basic analysis of the tail probability P(T>t).
 But maybe the reason this is hard is because we're effectively comparing the response time random variable against a constant, and the constant random variable is obnoxious to work with -- it has a sharp cutoff.

 The smoothest random variable is the exponential random variable.
-If we use that as our cutoff, we get P(T>Exp(s)), which is the [Laplace-Stieltjes Transform](https://en.wikipedia.org/wiki/Laplace%E2%80%93Stieltjes_transform) of response time.
+If we use that as our cutoff, we get P(T>Exp(s)), which is the [Laplace-Stieltjes Transform](https://en.wikipedia.org/wiki/Laplace%E2%80%93Stieltjes_transform) of response time (Technically, it's P(T<Exp(s)), not P(T>Exp(s)) BM.
 This still captures similar information, if we set s=1/t.
 It is also much easier to analyze: All SOAP policies and Nudge have transform analysis.
 So let's try to optimize the transform.

 **Intuition:** Effectively, jobs abandon at rate s, and we want to maximize the fraction that we complete before they abandon.
 If jobs told us when they abandoned, the optimal policy is straightforward: run the small job that hasn't abandoned yet.
 But we don't know which jobs have abandoned.
 We need to use time in system as a proxy.